allenlr/allenlr/README.md

 A web app for tracking employee expenses, emphasizing CRUD operations and effective data management.

 ## Currently...
-Traveling and fixing Pharmacy Automation Robots
+Working with Pharmacy Automation Robots

-Exploring and Learning new technologies to familiarize myself with the AI revolution
+Exploring and Learning new technologies to familiarize myself with AI and ML

 Listening to audiobooks